 As a freelancer, invoicing is an important part of your business.
 It allows you to keep track of your income, but it also plays a role in your relationships with your clients.

 There are lots of tools out there to help you create your invoices.
-Make sure you check what details you need to include in them.
-Keep the layout of your invoices clear and simple.
+Make sure you check what details you need to include in them, and keep the layout of your invoices clear and simple.
 By making it as easy as possible for your clients to pay you, they’re more likely to pay you correctly – and on time!